PRL-PRG/dejavuii/plan.md

 5) for clones, determine how they change over time, if at all

-- partial work on files
+- partial work on files (30% - we have datat whether they change or not)
 - partial work on folders (i'd say **10%**)

 This should be planned and discussed how to report same and interesting things, such as: attempts to stay in sync with original (and how successful), divergent code, unchanged code, etc.